AaltoSciComp/scicomp-docs/aalto/zulip/instructors.rst

 .. note::

-    During 2022 summer, we are changing the support system and the request form is closed for the time being.
-Contact us if you need something created in the meantime and we'll see what we can do.
+   From the academic year 2022-2023, Zulip will be available for all Aalto courses.
+From July 21th onwards, chat realms can be requested using the new form at `https://zulip.aalto.fi/requests/ <https://zulip.aalto.fi/requests/>`_.

 .. note::

-    This service is still in beta.
-You might encounter some issues.
     If you encounter issues, report them to
     `CS-IT <https://wiki.aalto.fi/display/CSdept/IT/>`_ or on #zulip-support
     at `scicomp.zulip.cs.aalto.fi <https://scicomp.zulip.cs.aalto.fi/>`_

     You can also give/discuss feedback, complaints or suggestions on
-    #zulip-feedback at
-    `scicomp.zulip.cs.aalto.fi <https://scicomp.zulip.cs.aalto.fi/>`_
+    #zulip-feedback at `scicomp.zulip.cs.aalto.fi <https://scicomp.zulip.cs.aalto.fi/>`_

 .. note::